 Sheldon H., Bridges E., Silva I., Masiero M., Favara DM., Wang D., Leek R., Snell C., Roxanis I., Kreuzer M., Gileadi U., Buffa FM., Banham A., Harris AL.

-ELTD1/ADGRL4 expression is increased in the vasculature of a number of tumour types and this correlates with a good prognosis.
-Expression has also been reported in some tumour cells with high expression correlating with a good prognosis in hepatocellular carcinoma and a poor prognosis in glioblastoma.
-Here we show that 35% of primary human breast tumours stain positively for ELTD1, with 9% having high expression that correlates with improved relapse free survival.
-Using immunocompetent, syngeneic mouse breast cancer models we found that tumours expressing recombinant murine Eltd1 grew faster than controls, with an enhanced ability to metastasize and promote systemic immune effects.
-The Eltd1-expressing tumours had larger and better perfused vessels and tumour-endothelial cell interaction led to the release of pro-angiogenic and immune modulating factors.
-M2-like macrophages increased in the stroma along with expression of PD-L1 on tumour and immune cells, to create an immunosuppressive microenvironment that allowed Eltd1 regulated tumour growth in the presence of an NY-ESO-1 specific immune response.
-Eltd1 positive tumours also responded better to chemotherapy which could explain the relationship to a good prognosis observed in primary human cases.
-Thus, ELTD1 expression may enhance delivery of therapeutic antibodies to reverse the immunosuppression and increase response to chemotherapy and radiotherapy in this subset of tumours.
+ELTD1/ADGRL4 expression is increased in the vasculature of a number of tumor types and this correlates with a good prognosis.
+Expression has also been reported in some tumor cells with high expression correlating with a good prognosis in hepatocellular carcinoma (HCC) and a poor prognosis in glioblastoma.
+Here we show that 35% of primary human breast tumors stain positively for ELTD1, with 9% having high expression that correlates with improved relapse-free survival.
+Using immunocompetent, syngeneic mouse breast cancer models we found that tumors expressing recombinant murine Eltd1 grew faster than controls, with an enhanced ability to metastasize and promote systemic immune effects.
+The Eltd1-expressing tumors had larger and better perfused vessels and tumor-endothelial cell interaction led to the release of proangiogenic and immune-modulating factors.
+M2-like macrophages increased in the stroma along with expression of programmed death-ligand 1 (PD-L1) on tumor and immune cells, to create an immunosuppressive microenvironment that allowed Eltd1-regulated tumor growth in the presence of an NY-ESO-1-specific immune response.
+Eltd1-positive tumors also responded better to chemotherapy which could explain the relationship to a good prognosis observed in primary human cases.
+Thus, ELTD1 expression may enhance delivery of therapeutic antibodies to reverse the immunosuppression and increase response to chemotherapy and radiotherapy in this subset of tumors.
 ELTD1 may be useful as a selection marker for such therapies.
-Implications: ELTD1 expression in breast tumour xenografts creates an immunosuppressive microenvironment and increases vessel size and perfusion.
+IMPLICATIONS: ELTD1 expression in mouse breast tumors creates an immunosuppressive microenvironment and increases vessel size and perfusion.
 Its expression may enhance the delivery of therapies targeting the immune system.